iuliet716/flash-attention-cuda-from-scratch/README.md

 **Standard Attention needs to read and write $N \times N$ matrices in HBM several times**.
 This results in $O(N^2)$ memory accesses and makes Self-Attention be considered a **memory-bound algorithm**.

-From this perspective, **FlashAttention views the main bottleneck of Self-Attention as memory traffic rather than FLOPs**
+From this perspective, **FlashAttention views the bottleneck of Self-Attention as memory traffic rather than FLOPs**

 <img width="350" height="350" alt="image" src="https://github.com/user-attachments/assets/0f290693-10c8-47b4-a553-33e363fa3b93" />